jlettvin/Greased-Grep/README.md

 * TODO find bug for when m_table is not reserved
 * TODO measure performance against fgrep/ack/ag
 * TODO ingest args with ctor but compile strs at beginning of ftor
+* TODO use memcmp for unique final string

 <hr />